-People from all walks of life around the world may attempt to take their own life, sometimes successfully and sometimes unsuccessfully.
-Suicide may feel like the only way out when problems have become overwhelming, but it’s not an easy thing to actually carry out, and for some people it has to be a well planned affair.
-Many people may have already voiced their intentions to others but sometimes they do not disclose their true feelings and leave loved ones in a state of shock and disbelief.
+People from all walks of life, and from all around the world, may attempt to take their own life—sometimes successfully and sometimes not.
+Suicide may feel like the only way out when problems have become overwhelming; however, it’s not an easy thing to actually carry out, and for some people it has to be a well-planned affair.
+Many people may have already voiced their intentions to others.
+Other people, though, do not disclose their true feelings, and their loved ones may be left in a state of shock and disbelief.

-This article will discuss the attempts at taking one’s life with particular regard to taking an overdose of medication, not once but repeated times.
-Sometimes known as self poisoning or another form of self harm, the people who overdose on a regular basis, are labeled and open to discrimination by those whose job it is to help them.
+This article will discuss the attempts at taking one’s life with particular regard to taking an overdose of medication—not once but repeatedly.
+Sometimes known as self-poisoning or another form of self-harm, the people who overdose on a regular basis are labeled and open to discrimination by those whose job it is to help them.
 The families of such people can be affected greatly by their inability to understand the dangerous acts of their loved ones.
-There are those who will have great pity for these individuals but equally there are those who will tire of their needs.
+There are those who will have great pity for these individuals, but equally there are those who will tire of their needs.

-There are clearly those who intend to commit suicide by overdose but repeated attempts will raise the alarm to professionals, and the opinion will probably be that the problem is a behavioural one with no intent other than to say “help me”.
+There are clearly those who intend to commit suicide by overdose, but repeated attempts will raise the alarm to professionals.
+The opinion will probably be that the problem is a behavioural one with no intent other than to say “help me."

 Who Takes Repeated Overdoses?

 Regular attendees to the accident and emergency department after an overdose of medication, tend to vary in age.
 It is however, a much more prevalent occurrence with younger people of either sex.
 Some mental health disorders are also closely linked with suicidal behaviour such as: